 The best small phones you can buy today

 Apple continued the small phone legacy laid down by the iPhone 12 mini with the iPhone 13 mini.
-This little handset is very powerful, thanks to the new A15 Bionic chip.
+This little handset is very powerful thanks to its A15 Bionic chip.
 There’s nothing it can’t handle, all while being easily pocketed or used one-handed.
 The 5.4-inch OLED display is still crisp with excellent colors and viewing angles.

 The former lets you record portrait videos with dynamically shifting focus for that artistic look.
 Photographic Styles are basically real-time filters that you can test out while you’re aiming the camera, letting you capture photos that match your personal taste.

 We love the iPhone 13 mini's compact frame and impressive power.
-It's perfect for people who want a small phone with powerful hardware and great creative capabilities.
+It's perfect for people in Australia who want a small phone with powerful hardware and great creative capabilities.

 Read our full iPhone 13 mini review.

 Small phones may be a rarity in Australia, but Asus isn’t giving up.
 No siree, the Zenfone 9 is exactly what we wanted to see in a small Android phone.
 It packs in a ton of horsepower thanks to its Snapdragon 8 Plus Gen 1 processor, paired with either 8GB or 16GB of RAM.
 The 5.9-inch AMOLED display is especially great with punchy colours.

 The cameras are generally pretty good for most purposes, though we did notice a warm, yellowish tinge to some photos in our testing.
 It’s by no means bad, just noticeable against other strong camera phones.

 With an RRP of AU$1,199, the Zenfone 9 is the best small Android phone around.